giampierobono/vrbo-test/README.md

 * Webpack config could be improved to reduce bundle sizes.
 * File names can be adapted to be camel case and respect style guidelines.
-* Probably some of package.json dependencies can be set as webpack externals to ensure their are not added twice to the bundle (currently should not be the case, but there are always ways to improve).
+* Probably some of package.json dependencies can be set as webpack externals to ensure they're not added twice to the bundle (currently should not be the case, but there are always ways to improve).
 * Components styles
 * Components tests  to be added